-Instructors: Idir Ait Sadoune Department: DÉPARTEMENT INFORMATIQUE Language of instruction: FRENCH Campus: CAMPUS DE PARIS - SACLAY Workload (HEE): 60 On-site hours (HPE): 34,50 Erasmus ECTS : 2,5 (+ introduction: 0,5 ECTS)
+Instructors : Idir Ait Sadoune Department : DÉPARTEMENT INFORMATIQUE Language of instruction : FRENCH Type of course : Specific course Campus : CAMPUS DE PARIS - SACLAY Workload (HEE) : 60 On-site hours (HPE) : 30,00

 This course aims to address both the design and verification of complex and critical systems using techniques from Software Engineering.
 As the components of such systems are heterogeneous (i.e. both continuous for physical and discrete for software), the methodologies and tools presented in this course will be multiple and integrated into a development cycle framework.
-The idea is to start the analysis phase by using semi-formal tools (UML, SysML,...), often used in systems engineering to describe the structure of the system and its interactions, then to address in a scientific way the design and validation phases using formal techniques of software engineering (timed, stochastic and hybrid modeling, temporal logic, modelchecking).
+The idea is to start the analysis phase by using semi-formal tools (UML, SysML,...), often used in systems engineering to describe the structure of the system and its interactions, then to address in a scientific way the design and validation phases using formal techniques of software engineering (timed, stochastic and hybrid modeling, temporal logic, model-checking).
 The main objective of such an approach is to show, through the formal models obtained, that the system does what is expected of it while respecting the constraints imposed by the specifications and by the environment, or in the opposite case, to extract the states of the system that may call into question its correct functioning.
 In the latter case, the economic gain is very interesting and appreciable by the engineers who can correct the problems detected by the verification of the model before going to the stage of the implementation (programming).

-- \circ Information systems and programming
+- Information systems and programming

 - Algorithmics and complexity

-- $\,\circ\,$ Model representations and analysis
+- Model representations and analysis